 Working collaboratively with the community to identify issues, address concerns and answer questions is an important part of Omya’s operational practices.
 We are committed to open and transparent communication.
-To strengthen the dialogue between Omya and its neighbors a Community Issue Team was formed.
+To strengthen the dialogue between Omya and its neighbors a Community Stakeholder Team was formed.

-Community Issue Teams are a forum to work with area neighbors on issues that matter to them.
+Community Stakeholder Teams are a forum to work with area neighbors on issues that matter to them.
 The teams join members from the local community and employees from Omya, who are familiar with the company’s operations, around the specific area of issues raised by the local residents.

-An independent survey of all Issue Team members and Omya staff was conducted at the end of 2008 by CLF Ventures.
+An independent survey of all Team members and Omya staff was conducted at the end of 2008 by CLF Ventures.
 The assessment deemed it best to merge the separate groups into one team to improve the process and more efficiently address local issues.
-In March 2009, the three Community Issue Teams (Plant, Trucks and Transportation, and Quarry) merged into one larger “Community Issue Team.”
+In March 2009, the three Community Teams (Plant, Trucks and Transportation, and Quarry) merged into one larger “Community Team.”

-Community representatives on the combined Issue Team are: Sharon Carpenter, David Mills, John Haverstock, Jon Keith, John Lapre, Dave Markowski, Bev Peterson, Bonnie Stewart, VT Representative Butch Shaw and VT Senator Peg Flory.
-Representatives from Omya are: Wayne Wilmans, John Schell, Michael Laurent, Dennis Carroll and Heather Fowler.
+Community representatives on the combined Team are: Sharon Carpenter, Jon Keith, John Lapre, Dave Markowski,Elizabeth Simpson, Bev Peterson, Bonnie Stewart, VT Representative Butch Shaw and 2 town of Pittfsford Representatives.
+Representatives from Omya are: John Schell, Dan Firliet, Michael Laurent, Dennis Carroll, and Heather Fowler.